 The design patent provides the overall design or layout of your invention, but not the specific features of the product.
 The fees associated with this type of patent are very inexpensive.
 The fee is around $380 for small businesses, and only around $190 for micro entities.
 Even if you choose to hire an attorney to help you file for design patent protection, you may only have to pay around $1,000 to $1,500 for assistance, depending on the attorney of course.
 Some attorneys charge much less than others for design patents simply because the application is simple and quick.
 As previously noted, these fees are only associated with non-provisional patent application.

 If you need help applying for a patent or need additional information figuring out the costs associated with specific types of patent applications, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.